yracine/DSC-Integration-with-Arduino-Mega-Shield-RS-232/README.md

 Before programming the Arduino board you will need to modify the SmartthingsDCSAlarm.ino file with your pin code (3 places, see comments), otherwise arming and disarming will not work.

-Once you have finished transfering the code to the Arduino, you can remove the USB and power the Arduino using a 9V transformer.

 A few pictures of the hardware can be found in the repository.

 Arduino Code